garrandall/popular-music-data/tracks/hello-good-morning-diddy---dirty-money-t-i-.md

 (You know, you know, you know, we on that)
 And everybody know who the truth be
 (You know, you know, you know, we on that)
-I blow cause I'm blowing on that oo-wee!!
+I blow cause I'm blowing on that oo-wee!
 (You know, you know, you know, we on that)
 Hello